lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-Let's run a build to ensure that our overlay is sent through the preprocessor and the `GEN_DEFINES_SCRIPT` DTS Python script so that we can have a look at the generated `zephyr.dts`:
+Let's run a build to ensure that our overlay is sent through the preprocessor so that we can have a look at the generated `zephyr.dts`:

 ```bash
 $ west build --board nrf52840dk_nrf52840 --build-dir ../build -- \